Spire Empowers Regional Grocers with Consumer Analytics

 Before founding Spire in 2007, Taylor and his partner, Brian Ochs, worked at another firm where they were responsible for marketing intelligence and technology development.
 That experience taught them how tedious and frustrating managing their own IT infrastructure could be.
 They were determined not to allow IT issues to become obstacles to their success at Spire.

 Taylor and Ochs looked for a hosting provider that mirrored their own company: hungry, agile, and driven.
-Most of all, they looked for a partner that offered a full menu of managed solutions.
+Most of all, they looked for a partner that offered a full menu of managed operations.
 “We wanted to outsource our entire infrastructure.
 We’ve lived it ourselves, managing the entire spectrum of hardware, software, and data.
 The distraction from your core business is significant,” notes Ochs.
 “Being able to offload all that and not have to worry about it was the single biggest reason we chose Rackspace.”

 They’re happy with that choice: Since it began, Spire has smoothly quadrupled in size.
 Each new regional grocer the company takes on brings more marketing challenges that demand complex analytical solutions.
 Some of these solutions require algorithms so intricate that Spire needs an even bigger helping of IT power than before.
 When those times come, the course of action for Spire couldn’t be simpler—call Rackspace.